 “Your home is whatever in this world you love more than you love yourself.”

-The point she makes is we all have to find what our home is and always return to that place because it is the one thing you can devote all of your energy and passion toward and ultimately the outcome is inconsequential to your happiness.
+The point she makes is we all have to find what our home is and always return to that place because it is the one thing you can devote all of your energy and passion toward, and ultimately the outcome is inconsequential to your happiness.
 Check out Elizabeth’s book, Big Magic, below.

 6. “One Life-Changing class you never took” by Alexa von Tobel

 Alexa von Tobel is the Founder of LearnVest.
-And she attributes this lack of education on finances during young people’s formative years is why many individuals develop harmful money habits that can have damaging implications for the rest of their lives.
+And she attributes this lack of education on finances during young people’s formative years as why many individuals develop harmful money habits that can have damaging implications for the rest of their lives.

 7. “Listening to Shame” by Brené Brown

 “Vulnerability is not weakness.
-I define vulnerability as emotional risk, exposure, uncertainty.
+I define vulnerability as emotional risk, exposure, and uncertainty.
 It fuels our daily lives.
 And I’ve come to the belief—this is my 12th year doing this research—that vulnerability is our most accurate measurement of courage—to be vulnerable, to let ourselves be seen, to be honest.”